Defining Your Project

 Don’t worry about gathering your backers’ info until after your project is successfully funded.
 At that point the Kickstarter survey tool will help you create surveys to request whatever info you may need to deliver your rewards (mailing addresses, T-shirt sizes, etc).
 You can find this feature in your Backer Report.
 Backers are notified via email when you send out the survey, and their responses are automatically entered into your Backer Report, which can then be exported as an Excel-compatible spreadsheet.

-Remember to take shipping costs into account before you start your project.
+Remember to take shipping costs into account before you start a project.
 It may end up being a bigger part of your budget than you thought.
 Keep in mind how you'll send each reward, how much they weigh, how many require international shipping, and how you will lug all of them to the post office.
 Don’t forget hidden costs (bubble mailers) or emotional ones (filling out 100 customs forms).

 Do some research online.
 You can start with the basics like the USPS mailing guide, checklists, and bulk mail info, and then find out about other options that might work better for you.
 If you're in the UK, Royal Mail has resources, too.